OutSystems/docs-product/src/setup/unattended-install/config-tool-ref.md

 `/UpgradeEnvironment`

-:   Installs Service Center and System Components.
+:   Installs core components (Service Center, System Components) followed by Module Preparation where your published modules are prepared for the new platform version.
 Skips any of these steps if they were previously executed.

+`/UpgradePublishedApplications`

+:   Prepares your published modules the new platform version.

 `/ApplySettingsFactory`